 Good article on selling the `ol family home.
 Other houses are selling, yours isn’t – but why ?
 At this point I’ll switch to a quote from the MI Assoc of Realtors magazine article: “….“See, it’s like this,” he says.
 “The house looks as if the Brady Bunch still lives here.”
 What he means is, … More Selling: Does the Brady Bunch still live there ?

-You’ve heard about “disclosure”… well, I believe that any Guest at an Open House disclose if: They are only being nosy – looking for decorating ideas They’re hungry and looking for a cookie They need to use the bathroom They’re casing the joint for goodies They have ever been, or intend to be, rapists, murderers … More Why I’m against Open House Marketing:
+You’ve heard about “disclosure”… well, I believe that a Guest at an Open House needs to disclose if: They are only being nosy – looking for decorating ideas They’re hungry and looking for a cookie They need to use the bathroom They’re casing the joint for goodies They have ever been, or intend to be, … More Why I’m against Open House Marketing:

 Learn about business intelligence tools.
 See more: http://networthaffiliates.com/pinterest-cac09.html